LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 I see ambulances rushing

-for we are so sad;
+for we are so sad and cold,

+that in cold we burn;

-that's our new disease,
+that's our new disease;

-ink stained of salt.
+hopeless letters stained with salt.

 &nbsp;